 IndexedHBase includes Java MapReduce implementations driven by a wrapper bash shell.
 Despite this, it is not easy to add new queries or UDF without understanding the background of Hadoop MapReduce.
 Specifically, all the supported social media data queries are very straightforward ad hoc queries executed with common database operations such as FILTER, GROUP BY, JOIN, and FOR EACH with built-in or UDF functions.
-This motivated us to investigate the integration with high-level abstractions such as Pig, Hive, and Spark SQL for day-to-day query and data analysis.
+This motivated us to investigate the integration with high-level abstractions such as Pig [13], Hive [14], and Spark SQL [15] for day-to-day query and data analysis.

-Most of these systems are considered as Dataflow type of system or Dataflow programming model, which is a paradigm that models a program as a directed graph of data [21].
+Most of these systems are considered as Dataflow system or Dataflow programming model, which is a paradigm that models a program as a directed graph of data [21].
 In both cases, data flows among a series of components such as operators and functions which serve as a "black-box" unit (the detailed implementations are already defined) to transform the incoming data from its original format into another.
 Data in the execution flow is clearly defined as either being input or output to every atomic component, independently handled on each and inherently run in parallel.

 Pig [13] is a dataflow system built on top of Hadoop MapReduce, which aims to serve as a high level abstraction interfacing with SQL database and MapReduce computation systems.
 Pig itself is a declarative DAG-flow system, but it uses Pig-Latin [22], a procedural language.
 This makes it flexible and allows users to choose different implementations of the same relational operator (e.g. JOIN and GROUPBY) in execution.
 Other than the built-in operators, a developer can apply their own sophisticated algorithm to the dataflow in Pig via its UDFs.
 Hive [14] is another highlevel platform, but it differs from Pig by supporting data warehouse ad hoc queries and simple MapReduce applications for structured data stored on HDFS [23].
-It provides a SQL-like language, HiveQL, to execute on top of Hadoop.
+It provides a SQL-like language, HiveOL, to execute on top of Hadoop.
 Most of the implementation concepts of Hive derive from SQL RDBMS.
 Spark SQL [15] is another open source project inspired by Hive.
-Instead of being coupled with the Hadoop MapReduce engine, it uses Spark as its low-level runtime, with DataFrame schema RDD as its major in-memory data structure embedded with named column (table-like) schema.
+Instead of being tightly coupled with the Hadoop MapReduce engine, it uses Spark as its low-level runtime, with DataFrame schema RDD as its major in-memory data structure embedded with named column (table-like) schema.
 The extensible query optimizer Catalyst is written in Scala, a different model from Hive and its predecessor Shark [24].

-Although we have not yet linked the ad hoc query with the postquery analysis, we recognize the need for chaining this intermediate data to next-generation compute resources and fulfilling the dataflow of the entire analysis pipeline.
+We will discuss the overhead of using these high-level platforms for the target ad hoc queries in Section 4.
+In addition, although we have not yet linked the ad hoc query with the post-query analysis, we recognize the need for chaining this intermediate data to nextgeneration compute resources and fulfilling the dataflow of the entire analysis pipeline.
 Our previous work [17] has demonstrated the importance of in-memory computation and resource reuse for sophisticated machine learning applications with iterations.
-We have shown that incorporating the Hadoop plugin Harp allows general ETL queries to seamlessly integrate with sophisticated analysis applications [15].
+We not only incorporate the Hadoop plugin Harp, but allow general ETL queries to continue the sophisticated application immediately afterward [15].
 This would save significant job restart overhead and enable fast resource allocation and reusability.
 Furthermore, it enables intuitive development writing prototypes of end-to-end pipelines in a single environment.
 Spark SQL has proposed a similar idea that uses the same platform and data abstractions for both queries and analysis, yielding meaningful results for sophisticated algorithms.
 Meanwhile, Apache Tez [25] shows the importance of resource reusability for complex DAG tasks on top of high-level platforms run on YARN Hadoop.

-4. PERFORMANCE RESULTS
+4. PERFORMANCE RESULT